-Line 11b.
-Enter the installment amount of the tax credit for rehabilitating a nonincome-producing historic mill facility.

-Article 3L - Historic Rehabilitation Tax Credits Investment Program.
-Article 3L replaced the historic rehabilitation tax credits generally available under Article 3D, which expired for qualified rehabilitation expenditures and rehabilitation expenses, incurred on or after January 1, 2015.
-This Article expires for qualified rehabilitation expenditures and expenses incurred on or after January 1, 2024.
-To claim a tax credit under Article 3L, qualified rehabilitation expenditures and expenses must be placed in service by January 1, 2032.
+- Line 11b.
+Enter the installment amount of the tax credit for rehabilitating a nonincome-producing historic mill facility. - Article 3L Historic Rehabilitation Tax Credits Investment Program.
+Article 3L replaced the historic rehabilitation tax credits generally available under Article 3D.
+To claim a tax credit under Article 3L, qualified rehabilitation expenditures and expenses must be placed in service during tax year 2021.
 (For additional information on Article 3L, see G.S.
 105-129.105, G.S.
 105-129.106, and the Department's website.)
-Important: To claim a credit under Article 3L, you must complete Form NC-Rehab and attach Form NC-Rehab to the front of Form D-400.
+Important: To claim a credit under Article 3L, you must complete Form NC-Rehab and attach Form NC-Rehab to the front of Form D-400. - Line 12.

-Line 12.
 Enter the total amount of tax credit for rehabilitating an income-producing historic structure.
-(From Form NC-Rehab, Part 4.)
+(From Form NC-Rehab, Part 4.) - Line 13.

-Line 13.
 Enter the total amount of the tax credit for rehabilitating a nonincome-producing historic structure.
 (From Form NC-Rehab, Part 4.)

 Part 3.
-Computation of Total Tax Credits to be Taken in Tax Year 2020
+Computation of Total Tax Credits to be Taken in Tax Year 2021

-Line 14.
+- Line 14.
 Enter the amount of tax credits carried over from previous tax years.
-Important: Do not include any carryover of income tax credits taken on Form NC-478 or Form NC-Rehab.

-Line 15.
-Add Lines 7a, 8b, 9b, 10b, 11b, 12, 13, and 14.

-Line 16.
-Enter the amount of North Carolina income tax (From Form D-400, Line 15).

-Line 17.
-Compare Line 15 with Line 16.
-Enter the lesser amount of Line 15 or Line 16.

-Line 18.
-Enter the total amount of business and energy tax credits taken in 2020.
+Important: Do not include any carryover of income tax credits taken on Form NC-478 or Form NC-Rehab. - Line 15.
+Leave the line blank.
+This line will be used by the Department to accommodate future changes to the 2021 tax return, if applicable.
+The unauthorized use of this line may prevent the Department from processing your tax return. - Line 16.
+Add Lines 7a, 8b, 9b, 10b, 11b, 12, 13, 14, and 15. - Line 17.
+Enter the amount of North Carolina income tax (From Form D-400, Line 15). - Line 18.
+Enter the lesser amount of Line 16 or Line 17. - Line 19.
+Enter the total amount of business incentive and energy tax credits taken in 2021.
 (Attach Form NC-478 and any required supporting schedules to the front on Form D-400.)

-Note: Many of the business and energy tax credits available to individuals are repealed or are designated for sunset.
+Note: Many of the business incentive and energy tax credits available to individuals are repealed or are designated for sunset.
 Please refer to each specific Article for details.
-A taxpayer that qualified for a tax credit that has expired or sunset may continue to take any remaining installments or carryovers in 2020 if the taxpayer continues to meet the statutory eligibility requirements previously required of each particular tax credit.
+A taxpayer that qualified for a tax credit that has expired or sunset may continue to take any remaining installments or carryovers in 2021 if the taxpayer continues to meet the statutory eligibility requirements previously required of each particular tax credit.
 In most cases, the Form NC-478 series is used to calculate and report business incentive and energy tax credits, less the sum of all other credits that the taxpayer claims.
 (For additional information on tax credits and to obtain Form NC-478 tax forms, see the Department's website.)

-Line 19.
-Add Lines 17 and 18.
-This is the total amount of tax credits to be taken for tax year 2020.
-Enter the amount of Line 19 on Form D-400, Line 16.
-The amount of Line 19 cannot exceed the tax shown due on Form D-400, Line 15.
+Line 20.
+Add Lines 18 and 19.
+This is the total amount of tax credits to be taken for tax year 2021.
+Enter the amount of Line 20 on Form D-400, Line 16.
+The amount of Line 20 cannot exceed the tax shown due on Form D-400, Line 15.